Erroneously released Mecklenburg County inmate back in custody

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – An inmate that was erroneously released from the Mecklenburg County Jail has been found and returned to custody Tuesday, according to the Sheriff’s Office.
+(QUEEN CITY NEWS) – An inmate that was erroneously released from the Mecklenburg County Jail after being transferred from the Bertie Correctional Institute has been found and returned to custody Tuesday, according to the Sheriff’s Office.

 RELATED | Inmate mistakenly released over data error, sheriff says